 If your dog has environmental allergies, such as grass, bathing should be done more often to help remove any allergens from their skin and coat.
 Again, speak with your veterinarian to establish a bathing schedule that will work best for your dog and their needs.

 If your dog finds joy in rolling in every puddle of mud they come across, you'll need to bathe them more often than if your dog avoids raindrops like the plague.
-Owners that allow their dogs to sleep in their bed with them often bathe their dogs more frequently than others.
+Owners who allow their dogs to sleep in their bed with them often bathe their dogs more frequently than others.
 Dogs that spend a lot of time hiking or working dogs that spend time outdoors might need bathing more often than dogs whose jobs consist of "lap warmer" and "cuddle bug."

 What You'll Need to Bathe Your Dog